conormcd/www.mcdermottroe.com/content/2021-06-11-coding-guidlines-for-an-easier-life.md

 If you write software for long enough you begin to develop instincts about the relative difficulty of different problems and some of those solidify into rules of thumb.
-Like all such things they are not really _rules_ but patterns of thinking that you can choose to deviate from when you have good reason to do so.
-The following are some that I have come across recently.
-I can't claim that any of them are original ideas, but they are some of the things that guide my work on a daily basis.
+The following are some of the guidelines that direct my work on a daily basis.

 # Choose simpler graph data structures

-Many problems are graph problems of one sort or another and there's a hierarchy of increasing complexity of graph types:
+Many problems are graph problems of one sort or another.
+Resolving dependencies in a package manager, traversing a file system, exploring friend connections in a social network, all of those are examples of graph problems.
+There's a hierarchy of increasing complexity of graph types:

 - list
 - tree